-Supported by staff residents are responsible for the day-to-day running of the house and support each other throughout the programme with more senior residents becoming ‘buddys’ for new residents.
+Supported by staff, residents are responsible for the day-to-day running of the house and support each other throughout the programme with more senior residents becoming ‘buddies’ for new residents.
 The service has excellent links with the local community and service users have great opportunities to gain volunteering and educational opportunities.
 After completing treatment at the residential, residents are supported to move onto our supported housing services or their own accommodation.
 Find out more about housing in Glasgow here.

 - IT suite

 - Ability appropriate off-site activities include walks, sailing, mountain biking, canoeing, football, gym, swimming, badminton, ten-pin bowling, drama and dance, art therapy, shopping trips, trips to museums and art galleries, cinema and Recovery through Nature

 - Family rooms for residents to have visits with family and children, also for contact visits with children where social services are involved.